DSPN/google-deployment-guide/bestpractices.md

 There are plenty of options in terms of persistent storage selection in GCP.
 You can always choose one most appropriate to your application performance and cost needs.

 Local SSDs are physically attached to the server host that hosts your virtual machine instance.
 Local SSDs have higher throughput and lower latency than standard persistent disks or SSD persistent disks.
 The data that you store on a local SSD persists only until the instance is stopped or deleted.
-In addition, you cannot create snapshot from a local SSD, you will need a backup strategy to accommodate for this type of disk to ensure no data loss.
+In addition, you cannot create snapshot from a local SSD.
+You will need a backup strategy to accommodate for this type of disk to ensure no data loss.

 Each local SSD is 375 GB in size, but you can attach up to eight local SSD devices for 3 TB of total local SSD storage space per instance.
 One could combine multiple local SSD devices into a single logical volume to achieve the best local SSD performance per instance.